flurdy/blog/_posts/2023-06-14-mvp-too-late-launch-first.md

 Maybe it is a tiny app that gets called with real live request  but simply redirect to the old system like a [Facade design pattern](https://en.wikipedia.org/wiki/Facade_pattern).

+Or an unlinked website url, being mostly blank at the start.
+This does run the risk of being exposed if URL is leaked or sniffed somehow by search engine crawlers.

+Or your ingress tools can then start to filter 0.001% of traffic to your service etc.

 Maybe other minor launches that act similarly.